 Company Background: A PBM Like No Other

 Abarca has also garnered accolades for its work environment, corporate culture, and the level of commitment and wherewithal shown by its employees to deliver the best possible service to clients, no matter the circumstances.
-One recent recognition, arguably the most important so far in its young history, was delivered by the well-respected research firm Kincentric, as part of its annual Best Employers awardees.
+One recent recognition, arguably the most important so far in its young history, was delivered by the well-respected research firm Kincentric as part of its annual Best Employers awardees.

 The Challenge: Making Abarca’s Values Stick & Lived Through the Business

 By the time González signed on with the company, the values that define Abarca had been set in place but were not fully deployed or implemented.
-Adding to the challenge was the company’s rapid growth, with upwards of 100 employees joining its ranks every year, from different backgrounds and espousing different ideas.
+Adding to the challenge was the company’s rapid growth, with upwards of 100 employees joining its ranks yearly from different backgrounds and espousing other ideas.
 “When you arrive at Abarca, it is not really about your title or any of that; it is about responsibility, how you collaborate and influence others to get the work done,” she said.